Recently I implemented a BMP image decoder in Elm. This Elm function takes an image as byte-array (

 Bytes.Bytes) and returns the values of the pixels in this image.

 So what is the scenario exactly?
-The user loads an RGB image file containing a screenshot into a program built with Elm.
-This program needs to read the intensities of the red, green, and blue components of the individual pixels for further processing.
+The user loads an RGB image file containing a screenshot into our program.
+The program then needs to read the intensities of the individual pixels' red, green, and blue components for further processing.
 What's more, the user also should be able to load the same image file into popular raster graphics editors like MS Paint.
 Following this constraint, I could not use the simplest possible image file format.
 Instead, I needed to support one of the popular file formats like PNG, BMP, or JPEG.

-After briefly looking at the encoding of popular image file formats, I concluded that BMP would be the simplest one to implement a decoder for.
-I found a good description of the format on Wikipedia.
-In the Wikipedia article, we can also see that BMP supports diverse kinds of pixel formats.
-But for our application, it is sufficient only to support the 24-bit pixel (24bpp) format.
+Looking a bit closer at those image file formats, it seemed that BMP would be the simplest one to implement a decoder for.
+I found the Wikipedia article on the BMP file format explains it well.
+In that article, we can also see that BMP supports diverse kinds of pixel formats.
+But for our application, we only need to support the 24-bit pixel (24bpp) format.

 To figure out the decoding, I found the Wikipedia article easy enough to follow.
 One thing which took me by surprise was the behavior of